Stephen-Echessa/Therapy-Chatbot-with-Mistral-Langchain-Chainlit/README.md

 ## Testing

-The project includes additional folders for testing the OpenAI API and also Mistral as NLP chatbots.
+The project includes additional folders for testing the OpenAI API and also Mistral uaing other Pdf files.
 Refer to the respective folders and files for testing scripts and results.